 “So-called strict gun laws we supposedly have mean nothing if the states around us have lax gun laws,” said Trevon Bosely, a Chicago teen, who was among the speakers at the recent March for Our Lives rally.

 It’s important for us all to understand the context of where and how gun violence occurs.
 The truth is, Illinois and Texas have similar gun deaths per capita, according to CDC data.
 And gun homicides are most prominent in communities that experience disinvestment and neglect.
 The pandemic exposed these inequities.
+During his speech, Bosley made those connections between systemic failures and an environment prone to gun violence in his city.

 “I’m speaking for … places where COVID-19 was not our first introduction to mass death and overcrowded hospitals,” he said.
 “You know, the places where poverty rates are already high and living paycheck to paycheck is the norm.
 Communities where school systems are underfunded, and state penitentiaries are overfilled; where politicians are overpaid, and anti-violence programs are under-resourced; where police officers are overtly racist and our so-called justice system rarely holds them accountable; places where, you know, where all lives supposedly matter but Black and Brown lives are taken on a daily basis.”